Anna Maria, Florida

 Additional Details

-Birdwatchers are drawn to Anna Maria’s beaches, bayside areas, and nearby preserves, where pelicans, ibises, herons, terns, and other shorebirds are commonly seen.
-Sea turtles nest on local beaches in season, and protected dunes and marked nesting areas should always be respected.
+Birdwatchers are drawn to Anna Maria’s beaches, bayside shoreline, and nearby preserves, where pelicans, ibises, herons, terns, ospreys, and other shorebirds are commonly seen.
+Sea turtles nest on local beaches in season, and protected dunes, sea oats, and marked nesting areas should always be respected.
 Offshore waters also support dolphins, manatees, and popular recreational fishing, giving the island a strong nature focus in addition to its classic beach appeal.

-The best way to experience Anna Maria is at a slower pace.
-Walking and bicycling work well on the flat island terrain, and the Anna Maria Island trolley is a convenient option for getting between Anna Maria, Holmes Beach, and Bradenton Beach.
+The best way to experience Anna Maria is often at a slower pace.
+Walking and bicycling work well on the flat island terrain, and the Anna Maria Island trolley is a convenient option for getting between Anna Maria, Holmes Beach, Bradenton Beach, and other popular stops when service is operating.
 On and around the water, visitors can choose from fishing charters, kayak and paddleboard outings, parasailing adventures, and sunset cruises.
-Availability, weather, and seasonal conditions can affect tour schedules.
+Availability, weather, and seasonal marine conditions can affect tour schedules.